Find Affordable College Courses

 Blacksburg, VA

-Virginia Tech came in at #17 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in the Southeast Region ranking.
-Virginia Tech is a very large public school located in the city of Blacksburg.
+Virginia Tech ranked #17 on this year’s Most Popular Economics Bachelor’s Degree Schools in the Southeast Region list.
+Virginia Tech is a fairly large public school located in the small city of Blacksburg.

 About 38% of the students majoring in economics at the school are women while 63% are male.